jfreeman812/QE-Tools/sdlcs/code-management.rst

 Collaborate: Review
 ~~~~~~~~~~~~~~~~~~~

-Any PR submission needs to be reviewed
+Any pull request submission needs to be reviewed
 by at one least one person.
 The final reviewer is responsible
 for merging the pull request.